AbhinavA10/AbhinavA10.github.io/README.md

 I chose to use Bootstrap 4.1 as it helps implement most of the css required to scale my site to mobile.
 Using the column and grid style formatting makes the website quite reactive.

+During the creation of this website, I also learnt about tools like webpack and gulp.

 ## Todo and Issues

 - [ ] make better favicon.ico/logo